-This course covers OSHA Electrical Standards and the hazards associated with electrical installations and equipment.
-Course topics include single-and three-phase systems, cord-and plug-connected and fixed equipment, grounding, ground fault circuit interrupters, and safety-related work practices.
-Emphasis is placed on electrical hazard recognition and OSHA Standards, policies, and procedures and applicable portions of the National Electrical Code (NEC).
-In addition, the course will cover the safe and correct use of electrical testing equipment.
+This course is in compliance with OSHA 29 CFR 1926.400 subpart K regulations.
+Course emphasis is placed on electrical hazard recognition and OSHA standard, policies, and procedures along with applicable portions of the National Electrical Code (NEC) and the safe and correct use of electrical testing equipment.

 An assessment of the electrical hazards must be performed for all work that requires employees to work on or near exposed electrical conductors or circuit parts.
 The assessment should be done by a qualified worker to determine the required safety-related work practices.

 The Electrical Safety course covers OSHA Electrical Standards and the various hazards associated with electrical installations and equipment.
 The modular course covers the following topics: